 E4.
 ENGAGES LEARNERS IN A RANGE OF LEARNING EXPERIENCES USING TECHNOLOGY.

-DN rarely uses technology to support student learning.
-DE provides students with guided practice in using technology to support student learning; ME ANDengages students in learning experiences with technology that is appropriate and challenging; EE ANDcultivates student collaboration and initiative in the use of appropriate technology to support student learning.
+InTASC 51, 8g, 8n DN uses technology ineffectively to support student learning.
+DE provides students with guided practice in using technology to support student learning when appropriate and as available; ME ANDengages students in learning experiences with technology that is appropriate and challenging; EE ANDcultivates student collaboration and initiative in the use of appropriate technology to support student learning.